tim-littlefair/maneline/docs/ARCHITECTURE.md

       These were and are supported by the Debian mustang-plug apt package and its more recently updated fork published at https://github.com/offa/plug.

-      An FHAU implementation for these models can possibly reuse most of the USB transport logic which presently supports LT- series devices, the preset definition payloads for these devices are binary-based rather than the JSON variants used by LT- series and Mustang Micro Plus, but should be possible to infer from the original and
+      A maneline implementation for these models can possibly reuse most of the USB transport logic which presently supports LT- series devices, the preset definition payloads for these devices are binary-based rather than the JSON variants used by LT- series and Mustang Micro Plus, but should be possible to infer from the original and